CurtisNewbie/curtisnewbie.github.io/_posts/2024-06-24-learning-langchain.md

         print(f"Exception caught {e}")
 ```

-If the model supports streaming, we can change the code like the following, the model doesn't support streaming then:
+If the model supports streaming, we can change the code like the following.
+If the model doesn't support streaming then the method call is simply blocked returning only one single chunk:

 ```py
 for chunk in chain.stream({"question": q}):